Your spouse can develop empathy. Here's how to help.

 Speak the truth about you to yourself.
 Your past doesn’t have to determine your future or define you.

-Processing what holds you back emotionally can strip the past and any insecurities or control issues of their power to sabotage your relationship.
+Processing what holds you back from feeling emotional safety can strip the past and any insecurities or control issues of their power to sabotage your relationship.

 Now let’s look at the second person in this equation – your spouse.
-When they aren’t being emotionally safe for you, what do you do?
+When they make you feel a lack of emotional safety for you, what do you do?

 Be aware of what you feel makes it unsafe.
 Do you feel talked down to, dismissed, inferior, etc.?
 It might be worth writing your feelings down before you talk.